 Want an affordable and fuel-efficient compact car with all-wheel-drive?
 Subaru's Impreza sedan and hatchback are your best options - and aside from the thirsty, dated Mitsubishi Lancer, really your only options.

 Subaru recently redesigned the Impreza with an emphasis on gas mileage, cutting out excess weight, adding a fuel-thrifty continuously variable transmission and installing a smaller, more efficient engine.
 While the new car isn't quite as quick as the old model, it's cable of returning up to 37 mpg on the highway - an impressive figure for an all-wheel-drive vehicle.

-Outside, the latest Impreza looks more focused than its somewhat soft and rounded predecessor.
-Sleek headlights, well-integrated fender flares and squared-off bumpers highlight the hatchback model.
+Outside, the Impreza looks more focused than its somewhat soft and rounded predecessor.
+Sleek headlights, a Legacy-inspired radiator grille, well-integrated fender flares and an almost fastback-like roofline highlight the sedan.
 Inside, the interior is simple but highly functional, with a sporty three-spoke steering wheel and intuitive center stack controls.
-One exception to the generally excellent ergonomics is the optional navigation system, which is fussy and difficult to operate.